 When connecting the induction loops please note: Do not connect induction loops with a small distance between them to channels with the same channel number.
 Different channel measuring times are automatically taken into account as the longest measuring time of the respective channel group determines the total measuring time of this channel.
 If the systems are particularly interconnected, different frequency ranges must additionally be configured.
-In order to activate the synchronization, first the synchronization lines must be connected on the terminal strip (F/C type connector: b6 and b26 each, B type connector: a18 and a21 each) on all detectors (maximum of 30 units).
+To activate the synchronization first the bus system TBUS, which can be integrated in the DIN-rail, must be installed (see chapter 0).
+The synchronization line of the detectors, as well as the power supply and the CAN bus data interface are then connected with each other via this bus system.
+At the middle connection of the TBUS terminal (clamp 3) the synchronization line can be connected with further devices such as detectors with identical synchronization methods installed e.g. in a rack (e.g. IG746).
+Please note that the maximum number of devices is 30, the maximum length of connection 1 m.

 In addition, exactly one detector must be defined as MASTER.
 All other units must remain in the factory setting SLAVE.